 Enterprise search to find people and effectively mine project data

-Enhanced Teams communication with wikis, blogs, discussion forums, and My Sites
+Enhanced teams communication with wikis, blogs, discussion forums, and My Sites

 Team collaboration has evolved over the past decade from informal techniques into a recognized discipline that helps organizations more effectively find and share information.
-Tools that support collaboration have evolved to sophisticated solutions such as Microsoft SharePoint Server 2010.
+Tools that support collaboration have evolved to sophisticated solutions, such as Microsoft SharePoint Server 2010.

 Team Sites

 SharePoint Server 2010 team sites provide a place where the team can communicate with each other, share documents, and work collaboratively on a project.
-Separate project sites can be created for each project or one site can be shared by several project teams (e.g. for a specific program).
+Separate project sites can be created for each project, or one site can be shared by several project teams (e.g., for a specific program).

-Project teams can add information to the site such as events, contact names and phone numbers of people that a project team communicates with.
-The team site is really the one-stop-shop for all Project information including:
+Project teams can add information to the site, such as events, contact names, and phone numbers of people that a project team communicates with.
+The team site is really the one-stop-shop for all project information; it includes:

-Announcements – where the end-users can post information for the team.
+Announcements.
+Where end users can post information for the team.

-Calendar – create and attach a project calendar to a team's Web site.
+Calendar.
+Create and attach a project calendar to a team's Web site.

-Contacts list – stores information (including names, telephone numbers, e-mail address and street addresses) for people who are part of the team.
+Contacts list.
+Stores information (including names, telephone numbers, e-mail addresses, and street addresses) for people who are part of the team.

-Issues and Risks – can be associated with projects, tasks, and documents to permit team members to keep track of their status.
+Issues and risks.
+Can be associated with projects, tasks, and documents to permit team members to keep track of their status.

-Links list – displays hyperlinks to Web pages of interest to team members.
+Links list.
+Displays hyperlinks to Web pages of interest to team members.
 By default, a view of the Links list appears on the home page.

-Project document library – stores documents that are related to a specific project.
+Project document library.
+Stores documents that are related to a specific project.
 Access to documents in the library is based on permissions that can be set for project managers, team members, and other stakeholders.

-Tasks list – provides a to-do list for team members.
+Tasks list.
+Provides a to-do list for team members

-Describe how the core team context is established using SharePoint Team Sites, social networking capabilities, and email to provide alerts and notifications.
+This list describes how the core team context is established using SharePoint Team Sites, social networking capabilities, and e-mail to provide alerts and notifications.[AU: Is this supposed to be part of the list?
+I don’t understand the use of the imperative tense here; why are we telling the reader to “describe” something?]

 Document Management

-SharePoint Server 2010 includes document management capabilities that the Project Manager and Team Members can use to control the lifecycle of documents for all projects in the organization (i.e. how they are created, reviewed, and published, and ultimately how they are disposed of or retained).
+SharePoint Server 2010 includes document management capabilities that the project manager and team members can use to control the lifecycle of documents for all projects in the organization (i.e., how they are created, reviewed, and published and ultimately how they are disposed of or retained).

-An effective document management solution specifies the following:
+An effective document management solution specifies:

 What types of documents can be created in an organization.